FirerootStudios/RogueReaperWebsite/README.md

 Run `./craft setup`, this will generate a security and an .env file.
 Just follow the steps.

 Now you can access the website on `../RogueReaperWebsite/web`

+### Iconpicker
+Copy all files in the `css/webfonts` folder and paste them in `/vendor/dolphiq/src/resources-shared/fonts`.